-10. Reserves and Balances
+9. Reserves and Balances

-10.1 The Authority holds a general reserve for which the recommended minimum balance is currently £1.9m, the balance at 31 March 2020 was £2.3m before taking account of any year end surplus.
+- 9.1 The Authority holds a general reserve for which the recommended minimum balance is currently £2.1m, the balance at 31 March 2021 was £2.3m before taking account of any year end surplus.
 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
 Each year alongside approval of the budget Members approve the policy framework for the earmarked reserves and assessment of the optimum level of general reserve.
 This is informed by a risk assessment of the budget that takes into account the context within which the budget has been established along with the financial risks facing the Authority.
-This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies, such as the current COVID pandemic.

-10.2 In addition to the general reserve the Authority holds a number of earmarked reserves held to meet known or predicted liabilities totaling £16.5m.
-The reserves also provide a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists, more detail can be found at note 9 on page 39-40 of the accounts.
-There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed.
+This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies, such as the current COVID pandemic. - 9.2 In addition to the general reserve the Authority holds a number of earmarked reserves held to meet known or predicted liabilities totaling £26.9m.
+The reserves also provide a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists, more detail can be found at note 9 of the accounts.
+There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed. - 9.3 Due to the COVID 19 pandemic, the Council was in receipt of grants from the Government to award to local businesses, support the tourism industry and to support COVID outbreak management.
+Where there is an unspent balance at 31st March, and the Authority is acting as